Matabeleland North (2) EYE CAMPAIGN

 Little boy studies his hands for first time after the bandages come off his eyes

-In early 2017,our eye team, with members from Seattle, Chicago, New York, Raleigh, Salt Lake City and Knoxville arrived in Victoria Falls to begin a mammoth series of eye clinics and surgery in Northern Matabeleland.
+In phase 2 of the Matabeleland Eye Campaign,our eye team, with members from Seattle, Chicago, New York, Raleigh, Salt Lake City and Knoxville arrived in Victoria Falls to begin a mammoth series of eye clinics and surgery in Northern Matabeleland.
 The team was supplied with over 5000 pairs of donated spectacles and a comprehensive supply of donated eye medication from industry sponsors.
 They began their first week working out of Hwange in the Eastern half of Matabeleland North and travelling daily to clinics held in the most remote north eastern rural areas of Northern Matabeleland.

 Each day, with torrential rain falling from a tropical cyclone, the team forded flooded rivers to reach the clinics…. some located as far North as the Zambezi River.
 Despite the conditions the clinics were still packed with patients some of whom had walked twenty miles to see the eye doctors and receive treatment.